KasiitaTimothy/KasiitaTimothy/README.md

 - 👋 Hi, I’m @KasiitaTimothy
 - 👀 I’m interested in web dvelopment, Sports, Tech + Politics (My opinions are my own)
-- 🌱 I’m currently learning wordpress theme development + More on Wordpress API
+- 🌱 I’m currently learning wordpress theme development + More on the Wordpress API
 - 💞️ I’m looking to collaborate on any project based on the wordpress CMS , Front End designing
 - 📫 How to reach me on my official  pages Instagram: [Oston Code Cypher](https://instagram/ostoncodecypher) || Twitter: [2CodeCypher](https://instagram/2codecypher)